-As a divorce attorney, I am keenly aware of how a person’s past can affect the divorce process.
+As an Orlando collaborative divorce lawyer, I am keenly aware of how a person’s past can affect the divorce process.
 There is so much hurt, so much resentment, so much “past” with which the divorcing spouse is dealing.
 It is easy to get stuck in those emotions and dusty thoughts from “what has been.”

 Certainly, in all dissolutions, we do have to look back into the past to ascertain certain things.
 However, this backward-looking type scenario goes into overdrive when a divorce is litigated.
 It becomes like the back and forth volley in a tennis match: He said.
 She said.
 He did.
 She did.
 Said.
 Did.
 Said Did.
 Said.
 Did.
 Ad nauseum.